 “Bu..but… you always tease me about my lunches!”

-“Of course we do!”
-Replied the kid with braces, “but we still wish we had your lunch or a better lunch than this crap!”
-He said as he dramatically tossed his peanut butter and jelly sandwich to the center of the table, as if it was nothing more than free game for anyone with the slightest bit of interest.
-No one took the bait, in fact a few kids even backed away in horror.
+“Of course we do,” replied the kid with braces, “but we still wish we had your lunch or a better lunch than this crap!”
+He said as he dramatically tossed his peanut butter and jelly sandwich to the center of the table, as if it was nothing more than fair game for anyone with the slightest bit of interest.
+No one took the bait, in fact a few kids backed away in horror.

 “OK, then, no more teasing?”
 She asked, waiting expectantly for them all to agree.

-“OK, but that’s no fun.”
-Sighed one kid.
-“But a good lunch will make up for the loss.”
+“OK, but that’s no fun,” sighed the kid with braces, “but a good lunch will make up for the loss.”

 At the same time, at a picnic table along the side of the house, out of sight from Mother and the household staff, the chauffeur was enjoying a delicious lunch.
 Chef had prepared delicata squash stuffed with roasted veggies and Gruyere imported from France, a quinoa salad with garbonzo beans, pine nuts and kale and, of course, a small piece of dark chocolate for dessert.
-He provided his own wine, a split of a nice, affordable, California Cabernet Sauvignon.
-He had all afternoon before he had to drive again, and wanted to savor this delicious lunch, which was perfect, except he would appreciate larger portions.
+He provided his own wine, a glass of a nice, affordable, California Cabernet Sauvignon.
+He had all afternoon before he had to drive again, and wanted to savor this delicious lunch, which was perfect, except larger portions would be appreciated.
 He texted Chef:

 “Thanks for the delicious lunch, it was amazing!
 Would it be impertinent of me to ask for larger portions?”